imp1sh/ansible_managemynetwork/README.md

     target: "ACCEPT"
 ```

-In contrast you can define packages to be installed on a group basis within  *./group_vars/allhosts.yml*.
-This will deploy the packages to all hosts member of the group openwrthosts.
+In contrast to the common ansible convention of defning group variable values within the actual group scope we need a more global group containing all hosts like **tags_allhosts**.
+The assocition to the group(s) is done via a dict item representing the actual group name.
+In this example the groups are *openwrthosts* and *openwrtaccesspoints*.

 ```
 openwrt_packagesinstallgroup:
   openwrthosts: